stockphrase/no-silo/content/courses/writing-2/essay-1.md

 title: "Essay One"
 ---

-# Essay 1: Argument
+# Essay 1

 ---

 ## Prompt

 What is education?
 What is its purpose?
 Write an essay exploring these questions.

+I am interested in *your* views, your understanding, your argument.
+So I ask that you **perform no research and seek out no help for this essay**.
+No googling; no library visits; don’t ask your uncle, friends, or roommate; no ChatGPT.
+Just use your head and write what you think in the best way you know how.

 {{< hint note >}}